 I went back to Action Park several more times over the years and always wanted to do it again.
 I was always disappointed because it was never open.
 It took some guts to ride that thing and wanted to test myself.
 I remember going in 1996 just before it was sold and it was still there, but it looked like an old, dried up relic of foregone days.
 It made me sad.
 But at least I can say I rode it!

 April 2014 Update: A video surfaced online showing riders actually riding down the Cannonball Loop.
 Man, I remember when I first wrote this article back in 2004/2005 when riding the Cannonball Loop was almost like some urban legend with very little existing about it on the internet.
 Now, we have video proof.
 Amazing.
 The portion in question starts around 8:17.
 Notice how the person exits backwards and on their stomach.
 Good lord.

 Also near the entrance was the Alpine Ski Slide, arguably the most popular attraction at the park.
-The Alpine Ski Slides were three long concrete troughs that winded their way down one of the ski slopes.
+The Alpine Ski Slides were three long troughs that winded their way down one of the ski slopes.
 You would ride to the top on a ski lift (the only one running) and slide down on a flat cart that had wheels and a handbrake.
-The trip up to the top was very long, maybe 8 to 10 minutes.
+The trip up to the top was pretty long, maybe 8 to 10 minutes.
 At the little Alpine Slide outpost, you had to jump off the ski lift chair before your chair left this unloading area.
-The stop for the Alpine Slides was just a midpoint stop really, the lift continued all the way to the top of the mountain.
-If you didn’t manage to scamper off the lift, then you were in store for a long lonesome trip.
+The stop for the Alpine Slides was just a midpoint stop, the lift continued all the way to the top of the mountain.
+If you didn’t manage to scamper off the lift, then you were in store for a long, lonesome trip.